fluxcd/cues/README.md

 }
 ```

+### Generate tenants

-To generate the Kubernetes manifests for on disk, run the `build` command:
+To generate the Kubernetes manifests on disk, run the `build` command:

 ```shell
 export GITHUB_TOKEN=my-gh-personal-access-token